Ayms/node-Tor/README.md

 ## Presentation:

-This is an unofficial implementation of the Tor (or Tor like) protocol (Onion Proxy and Onion Router) which anonymizes communications via the Tor (or Tor like) network.
-This allows to simply connect to the Tor (or Tor like) network and use it, as well as creating and adding nodes into the network.
+This is an unofficial and extended implementation of the Tor (or Tor like) protocol (Onion Proxy and Onion Router) which anonymizes communications via the Tor (or Tor like) network.
+This allows to simply connect to the Tor (or Tor like) network and use it, as well as creating and adding nodes into the network, creating complementary and/or parallel networks, implementing completely, partially or not the Tor protocol or a derived one, using completely, partially or not the Tor network, it can be used to create separated Tor like networks.

-This repository is a subset of the complete version which is not public for now, see below "node-Tor Status".
+This repository is a subset of the complete version, the complete version is stable but not public for now, see below "node-Tor Status".

+See live test possibility in section "Tests".

 ## Install :